blackbaud/sky-addin-client/README.md

 client.navigate({ url: '<target_url>' });
 ```

-#### Opening a BB Help tab
+#### Opening the Blackbaud Help flyout

-The add-in can instruct the parent page to display the Help tab, and specify which page to display.
+The add-in can instruct the parent page to display the Help flyout, and specify which topic to display.
 To do this, call the `openHelp` method on the `AddinClient` object.
-This function takes an object argument with property `helpKey` for the name of the help tab to display.
+This function takes an object argument with property `helpKey` for the name of the help topic to display.
 A single .html file should be named.

 ```js
 var client = new AddinClient({...});